anthonyrodriguez/cfb/README.md

 # cfb
-A website to track the boys' annual pick-em game
+A website to track the boys' annual pick-em game.